 New England Aster is a showy native, erect, perennial aster with stout bristly haired stems reaching up to 6 feet high.
 Stems and branches are usually covered with short white hair and are light brown to dark brown to purplish in color.
 The main stem branches profusely near the top.

 The leaves are alternate, oblong, stiff but thin, mostly entire, with hairy edges and clasp the stem tightly with rounded lobes.
 The leaf underside has fine hair with longer hair on the mid-vein.
-Within the floral array leaves are reduced in size and lower leaves on the stem, which are larger, usually drop by flowering time.
+Within the floral array leaves are reduced in size and lower leaves toward the bottom of the stem, which are larger, usually drop by flowering time.

 The floral array is a branched panicle atop the stems.
 These clusters are leafy and crowded with stalked flowers.

-Seed: Fertile flowers produce a dry 7 to 10 nerved cypsela which has a tawny color pappus attached for wind dispersion.
-Seeds are light - 66,000 to the ounce.
-Seeds require 60 days of cold stratification for germination.
+Seed (Cypsela): Fertile flowers produce a dry 7 to 10 nerved cypsela which has a tawny color pappus attached for wind dispersion.
+These seeds are light - 66,000 to the ounce and require 60 days of cold stratification for germination.